Homelessness Commission's Initiative and Program Goals

 - Community Care Fellowship, at 511 S 8th St, Nashville, TN 37206, 615-227-1953

 If you need to link people with direct services, we recommend that you connect people with a case manager at Metro Social Services by calling 615-862-6432 during office hours (M-F, 8:30-4:30).

 If you have general questions about homelessness or you would like to invite a representative from the Metropolitan Homelessness Commission to address your congregation, your neighborhood association, or any other group, please contact Judith Tackett at 615-880-2360.

 The Homelessness Commission believes in permanent supportive housing, which offers a choice of permanent housing options to the most vulnerable and chronically homeless people in our community and combines the housing with available support services.
-The How's Nashville campaign, launched by the Homelessness Commission in 2013, focuses on permanent supportive housing as described by the national 100,000 Homes Campaign.
+Well-functioning Housing Crisis Resolution System utilizes all types of high-performing programs to give people options while our community works with them on housing solutions.
+The How's Nashville campaign, launched by the Homelessness Commission in 2013, focuses on permanent supportive housing.

 Our initiatives and programs support solutions to homelessness.